bloominstituteoftechnology/webtesting-i-challenge/README.md

 ## Project Description

 In this project, you will **write unit tests and the implementation code** for a module that helps gamers see the results of a _success_ or _failure_ when trying to enhance their in-game items.
-The requirements are listed under the _Minimum Viable Product_ heading.
+The requirements are listed under the _Minimum Viable Product_ section below.

 ## Project Set Up